mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

     - Support deploying containers across a cluster
 - "atomic" updates to OS (CoreOS?): OS is updated as a whole, not package-by-package

+RancherOS: interesting use of system and application containers

 Mention HPE ContainerOS for The Machine (HPE Linux)

 TODO: http://www.lemagit.fr/conseil/Nano-Server-Microsoft-entre-de-plein-pied-dans-le-monde-des-micro-services